scottish-government-design-system/designsystem.gov.scot/components/error-message/index.md

 Helps users to easily and quickly correct an error when filling in an online form.

-## Accessibility Features

-To help screen reader users, the error message component includes a hidden 'Error:' before the error message.
-These users will hear, for example: "Error: the date your passport was issued must be in the past."

 ## Website analytics

 To understand the incidence of validation error messages, they can be tracked through the original page path, the error text, and a data attribute showing the type of error.

 The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#error-message).

+## Accessibility

+To help screen reader users, the error message component includes a hidden 'Error:' before the error message.
+These users will hear, for example: "Error: the date your passport was issued must be in the past."